quadram-institute-bioscience/bryn-qibcloud/deploy_tools/provisioning_notes.md

 # Bryn server provisioning notes
 Any templates referred to can be found in the deploy_tools/config_templates directory of the repo.

+Make sure 443 is open in security group for new server.

 ### Required packages:

 * nginx